crowbait/baccy/README.md

 > Eg: directory exlude `dir1` will exclude `dir1/dir2/file1`.

 - **Exclusions** are simple: any path that hits any of the given rules will not be copied.
-- **Inclusions** are *not* the reverse operation; they are the opposite: if any inclusion rules are passed, *only* paths matching one (or more) inclusion rules will be copied (see below to how rules are applied and combined).
+- **Inclusions** are *not* the reverse operation; they are the opposite: if *any* inclusion rules are set, *only* paths matching one (or more) inclusion rules will be copied (see below to how rules are applied and combined).
 Everything else is effectively excluded.
+If you don't specify any inclusion rules, all files will be considered "included".
 - **Force-Inclusions** override both exclusions as well as inclusions; they force the file to be considered for copying.

 > [!NOTE]